 During a meeting with your SSD coordinator complete the Disability Accommodations Abroad Form.

-Students should schedule an appointment with their education abroad advisor/the office sponsoring the program in M-Compass to discuss their specific disability(s) in the context of the chosen country and to determine the availability of approved accommodations as outlined in the Disability Accommodations Abroad Form (bring to the appointment with you).
+Students should schedule an appointment with their education abroad advisor/the office sponsoring the program in M-Compass to share their completed Disability Accommodations Abroad Form and discuss any disability-related concerns.

 Note: To explore if your requested disability-related accommodations are reasonable you will need to meet with your host institution.
 There are three ways to connect with your host institution: